Demis Nikolaidis: Early years

 In his teenage years he played for Ethnikos Alexandroupolis, the local team of his hometown.
 The scouts of several teams had seen his progress from these years, earning him a move to Athens.
 He made his professional debut at the age of 20 at Apollon Athens.
-With Apollon, he reached the Greek Cup final on 15 May 1996, where they got lost to a record defeat of 7–1 from AEK Athens.
+With Apollon, he reached the Greek Cup final on 15 May 1996, where they were defeated with the record score of 7–1 from AEK Athens.
 His performances sparked a bidding war between Panathinaikos and Olympiacos, as well as the striker's childhood favorite club, AEK Athens.
-Demis refused to join Olympiacos and forced his club president to sell him to AEK for 288 milion drachmas and Pantelis Konstantinidis as an exchange.
+Demis refused to join Olympiacos and forced his club president to sell him to AEK for 288 million drachmas and Pantelis Konstantinidis as an exchange.

 AEK Athens

-At AEK, Nikolaidis linked up with some of the great Greek international players of his generation, including Vasilios Tsiartas, Theodoros Zagorakis, Michalis Kapsis, Grigoris Georgatos, Traianos Dellas, Vasilios Lakis.
+At AEK, Nikolaidis linked up with some of the Greek international players of his generation, including Vasilios Tsiartas, Theodoros Zagorakis, Michalis Kapsis, Grigoris Georgatos, Traianos Dellas, Vasilios Lakis.
 With his new side, Nikolaidis excelled, scoring on his debut against Ionikos.
-During his time with AEK, Demis managed to win three Greek Cups and the 1996 Greek Super Cup, while he was the top scorer in the 1999 Greek league and second scorer in the 2001 UEFA Cup (1 goal behind topscorer Dimitar Berbatov).
+During his time with AEK, Demis managed to win three Greek Cups and the 1996 Greek Super Cup, while he was the top scorer in the 1999 Greek league and second scorer in the 2001 UEFA Cup (1 goal behind Dimitar Berbatov).
 He is the top scorer of Greek clubs in European competitions having scored 26 goals in 51 games.
 He has scored five goals in a match twice and is the only Greek player to have scored 4 goals in a European match.

 Having scored a total of 21 goals in the UEFA Cup he is one of the competition's all-time topscorers.
 At AEK he scored 190 goals in 266 games (including European, cup and domestic league games) making him the fourth highest goalscorer for the club.
 On 24 March 2002, the International Committee for Fair Play awarded him with the Fair Play Award, an honorary diploma for his conduct in the Greek Cup Final on 8 May 2000, between the teams of AEK Athens and Ionikos, when Nikolaidis informed the referee he had used his hand to score a goal that had been allowed as valid.